wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-server/linux/wazuh_server_packages_deb.rst

 Debian
 ======

-For Debian 7 or greater, installing the Wazuh server components entails the installation of the relevant packages after adding the repositories.
+To install the Wazuh server components in Debian 7 or higher versions, you have to install the relevant packages after you've added the repositories.

 .. note:: Root user privileges are required to execute all the commands described below.